-Editor’s Note — Coronavirus cases remain high across the globe.
-Health officials caution that travel increases your chances of getting and spreading the virus.
-Staying home is the best way to stem transmission.
-Below is information on what to know if you still plan to travel, last updated on April 6.
+Editor’s Note: Coronavirus cases are in flux across the globe.
+Health officials caution that staying home is the best way to stem transmission until you’re fully vaccinated.
+Below is information on what to know if you still plan to travel, last updated on August 4.

 What’s on offer

 Breathtaking coastline, buzzing cities, wine country and, of course, the Big Five – South Africa is a real bucket list destination.
 Most tourists pair a safari – the 7,523 square mile Kruger National Park, in the northeast of the country, is one of the largest game reserves in Africa – with a city break in coastal Cape Town.
 But there’s so much more on offer: sprawling, tree-lined Johannesburg is one of the largest man-made forests in the world; beachside Durban, home to much of South Africa’s Indian population, is one of the world’s best places for a curry; and other natural paradises are all over the country, including iSimangaliso Wetland Park, whose Zulu name, “something wondrous,” is the perfect description.
 And of course there’s Soweto, the township outside Johannesburg, whose museums bring the horrors of Apartheid home and whose restaurants are some of the best in the city.

 Who can go?

 Anyone can visit, subject to usual visa regulations.

 You no longer need to show proof of vaccination to enter South Africa.

 US CDC travel advisory: